anushibin007/pastebin/docs/bits-wilp/sem-2/CPS Assignment 1 Guide.md

 ## Video Guide

+!!! note

+	EDIT on 18-Apr-2023: There was a slight change in the code which I identified after recording the video.
+I have updated the code below accordingly.
+Please use the code below instead of the one that I showed in the video.
+The reorganize_queue() method below was changed to handle an edge case.

 Check this video for a guide on how to solve the first question in the assignment: https://youtu.be/Anv6IKXWwis

 Feel free to comment in the video if you have any doubts.
 Or contact me in the WhatsApp group.
 I will try to explain as much as I know.